 Ozone is a trendy spot for brunch, coffee or a meal.
 The street-level floor can get a little crowded, but if you head down to the largely unfurnished basement (where the beans are roasted) you may have better luck finding somewhere to sit.
 Once you’ve found somewhere to rest your weary body, you’re in for great coffee and culinary delights, including slow-brew specials like Kenyan peaberry coffee.
 The food is also great, from eggs benedict to bucatini pasta with merguez sausage, shredded courgette, chilli and garlic.
 There’s a great wine list, too.

 Nestled among the curry houses, pop-up stores and galleries of the vibrant Brick Lane, Kahaila is a snug wooden cocoon full of delicious smells.
 Its homespun, distressed-wood interiors match the simple but generous food and drink that’s on offer, sourced from local suppliers.
 Kahaila is also a hub for the local art scene, with featured artworks displayed and sold in the shop and a wide range of artistic events, including alcohol-free dance parties, art launches, cinema clubs and regular bring-your-own-booze music, spoken word and poetry nights.
 It’s all fairly guilt-free, and the coffee shop even channels all its profits back into the local community.

-Selling everything from vintage clothes, accessories and jewellery to music, arts and crafts, Brick Lane is an east London staple.
-Food trucks dominate the street seven days a week, while the Boiler House Food Hall, the Tea Rooms, the Backyard Market, the Sunday UpMarket, and the Vintage Market surround the Old Truman Brewery, meaning you’re spoiled for choice.
+Selling everything from vintage clothes, accessories and jewellery to music, arts and crafts, Brick Lane is an East London staple.
+Food trucks dominate the street seven days a week, while the Boiler House Food Hall, the Tea Rooms, the Backyard Market, the Sunday UpMarket and the Vintage Market surround The Old Truman Brewery, meaning you’re spoiled for choice.